Studio Disney

-Studio Disney (originally Studio D) is a show that aired on Disney Channel in Asia, Australia, and India.
+Studio Disney (originally Studio D) is a show that aired on Disney Channel in Asia and Australia.

 History

-It aired in Asia as Disney Buzz from 1999 until it changed its name to Studio Disney in July 2003, and went off the air on 25 September 2005.
+It aired in Asia as Disney Buzz from May 1999 until it changed its name to Studio Disney in July 2003, and went off the air on 25 September 2005.
 The Asian version aired at weekends and has a total of 230 episodes, and was aired in its studio in Singapore.
 The hosts also did tours throughout Singapore, Philippines, Korea, and Malaysia in 2004.

 In Australia it aired from Monday 4 October 1999 until 2006.
 The program had 4 different show blocks, in which various Disney Channel shows were aired.
 The program was hosted by a team of presenters who would come in between shows to entertain the audience, often through jokes and games in which viewers were encouraged to call in to participate.